 A Realistic Look at Email Security

-Here are some ways to add some more muscle to your email data protection efforts:
+Here are some ways to add some more muscle, value and effectiveness to your email data protection efforts:

-Encryption may be hot but the use of it still isn’t.
-Echoworx found that only 40 per cent of organizations who have encryption capabilities are actually using them throughout their organization.
-Making data protection in email a consistent path of least resistance is a good non-intrusive way of getting everyone, inside and outside, to communicate securely.
+Encryption may be hot but actual implementation is not.
+Echoworx data finds that only 40 per cent of organizations who have encryption capabilities are actually using them throughout their organization.
+Making data protection in email a consistent path of least resistance is a good non-intrusive way of encouraging everyone, inside and outside your organization, to communicate securely.

-While a one-time-password encryption method is secure, the password itself is only as secure is where it is sent.
+While a one-time-password encryption method is secure, the password itself is only as secure as how it is sent.
 In other words, if both the one-time-password and the encrypted message are sent to the same mailbox, there’s a lot of trust being put into the security of a recipient’s device or email inbox.
 A natural solution to this issue is access to more authentication options including: Full OAuth Access, Self-Registration, Shared Secret Passphrase, SSO, System Generated Verification Codes and Multi-Factor Authentication (MFA).